-As for our water parks and splash pads, all will finally open beginning July 4.
+As for our water parks and splash pads, all are now open.

-- Splash Island Family Waterpark - The Town of Plainfield has decided to open their outdoor water park at 50 percent capacity beginning July 4.
+- Splash Island Family Waterpark - The Town of Plainfield has decided to open their outdoor water park at 50 percent capacity.

 - Splash Island Indoor - It has reopened with restrictions including no open swim times for the public.
 The capacity for the indoor pool is 25 people, so participants must sign up for both aquatics classes and lap swim to secure a spot.